Baloise-CodeCamp-2022/flux-de-travail/batch-workflows/README.md

 ```

-## Artifact Mounting
+## Artifact sharing by volume mounting
 [Workflow-Template](https://github.com/baloise-incubator/code-camp-apps/blob/master/flux01/templates/wft-artifact-mounting.yaml)

+For simplicity, we do not implement the proposed s3 artifact mechanism.
+Instead, we connect a pvc to share file-content.
-Example how to submit a new workflow-run based on a preinstalled workflow-template, passing a parameter and using a preconfigured pvc for file-share purposes.
+This example shows how to submit a new workflow-run based on a preinstalled workflow-template, passing a parameter and using a preconfigured pvc for file-share purposes.
 The pvc is accessible via WebDAV Protocol ([see GitOps Spec](https://github.dev/baloise-incubator/code-camp-apps)):
 ```bash
 # put inputfile to webdav folder:
 $ curl -u <user>:<pw> -T <file> 'https://flux01webdav.apps.okd.baloise.dev'